 - Live our founder’s values by engaging 1.5 billion people in the issue of global food security through advocating on behalf of children facing hunger, ensuring an ethical supply chain, and supporting diversity and inclusion.

-As a leading global food company − and a company with a Heart and Soul – we’re creating Better Days for 3 billion people by the end of 2030 through the four pillars of our Heart & Soul strategy.
+As a leading global food company, we’re creating Better Days for 3 billion people by the end of 2030 through the four pillars of our Better Days commitment.

 Nourish 1 Billion People with our Foods